The national Residential Efficiency Scorecard is an innovative, government-backed program that offers:

 Before your Scorecard assessment

 Before you talk to an assessor, work out all the things you would like to achieve through having a Scorecard assessment.
 Think about your short- and long-term budget.
-Write down all the issues you are experiencing in your home, and your goals, so you are ready to talk with your assessor.
+Write down your goals and all the issues you are experiencing in your home, so you can get the most out of your assessment.

 Common reasons to have an assessment include: